CoderDojoTC/micropython/docs/robots/03-rainbow-bot.md

 ## Part 2: Making The Connections
 The LED strips use 5 volts of power and have a GND and a data connector.
 To make the connections we connect the center pin to Pin 0 (upper left corner of the Pico), the GND to the ground rail and the 5 volt to the 5 volt power rail.

-## Part 3: Adding the WS-2811B Library
+## Part 3: Adding the Neopixel Library

 ## Part 4: Testing Your Code